jostosh/jostosh.github.io/content/blog/spn01/index.md

     * Decomposability: a product should not have children with overlapping scopes (think about the product rule of multiplying independent probabilities to get a joint distribution).
     * Completeness: a sum's children must have identical scopes
 3. Normalize your SPNs so that they compute a normalized probability distribution, rather than an unnormalized probability distribution.
-4. An SPN's nonlinearities are its products and can be seen as a special type of MLP.
+4. An SPN's nonlinearities are its products.
+SPNs can be seen as a special type of MLP.

 ## What's Next
 Hope you're still with me because there's more to come!
 At this point, we have only touched on the basic terminology and some simple architectures.
 In the next post, we'll be looking into the actual implementation of SPNs in a tensorized fashion, after which it becomes easy to experiment with them.

 ## References
-1. Poon, Hoifung, and Pedro Domingos.
+* Poon, Hoifung, and Pedro Domingos.
 "Sum-product networks: A new deep architecture."
 2011 IEEE International Conference on Computer Vision Workshops (ICCV Workshops).
 IEEE, 2011.
-2. Zheng, Kaiyu, Andrzej Pronobis, and Rajesh PN Rao.
+* Zheng, Kaiyu, Andrzej Pronobis, and Rajesh PN Rao.
 "Learning graph-structured sum-product networks for probabilistic semantic maps."
 Thirty-Second AAAI Conference on Artificial Intelligence.
 2018.
-3. Gens, Robert, and Pedro Domingos.
+* Gens, Robert, and Pedro Domingos.
 "Discriminative learning of sum-product networks."
 Advances in Neural Information Processing Systems.
 2012.